 The most common site of a stress fracture in hip is the femoral neck.
 Doctors worry about stress fractures in this region because continued stress can produce a complete and displaced fracture.
 In addition, the blood supply can be cut, leading to bone death and hip osteonecrosis.
 Stress fractures can occur in other pelvis areas but are less concerning and rarely lead to severe problems.

-Also, people who develop hip stress fractures may have an underlying weakness in bone density that makes them more susceptible.
-In addition, certain medical conditions such as Vitamin D deficiency or hormonal problems can trigger bone weakness and increase stress fracture risk.
-Therefore, speaking to your doctor about testing for these other conditions is essential.
+People who develop hip stress fractures may also have an underlying weakness in bone density that makes them more susceptible.
+Certain medical conditions, such as Vitamin D deficiency or hormonal problems, can trigger bone weakness and increase stress fracture risk.
+Therefore, it is essential to speak to your doctor about testing for these other conditions.

 Treatment

 People must stop their activities.
 Rest provides almost immediate relief.
 In severe cases, crutches might be needed to help heal and reduce pain.
-Generally, we recommend avoiding pain medications such as ibuprofen.
-These pain medications can slow bone healing and mask pain, potentially leading to a complete break.
+We generally recommend avoiding pain medications such as ibuprofen.
+These medications can slow bone healing and mask pain, potentially leading to a complete break.

 As the pain improves, you can slowly resume normal activities such as walking.
-Also, cross-training exercise such as cycling and swimming is allowed to maintain your fitness.
+Cross-training exercises such as cycling and swimming can also maintain your fitness.
 Your physiotherapist will prescribe exercises to strengthen your hips and lower legs to protect you from future bone stress.

 Usually, you are ready to run once you are pain-free with all other activities.
 A rule of thumb is to wait at least three months before resuming running.
-Then, a walk/run program is often prescribed to load your hip gradually.
+A walk/run program is often prescribed to load your hip gradually.

 Surgery may be required in some cases where the fracture is a complete break or located in the superior (top) of the neck of the femur.
 However, generally, most patients do not need surgery.